KhronosGroup/OpenCL-Guide/chapters/cpp_for_opencl.md

 ## Contributions

-C++ for OpenCL is a community driven open languages and contributions are welcome from anyone interested to improve the language compilation in [clang](https://clang.llvm.org/docs/OpenCLSupport.html) or documentation of the language hosted in [OpenCL-Docs](https://github.com/KhronosGroup/OpenCL-Docs).
+C++ for OpenCL is a community driven open language and contributions are welcome from anyone interested to improve the language compilation in [clang](https://clang.llvm.org/docs/OpenCLSupport.html) or documentation of the language hosted in [OpenCL-Docs](https://github.com/KhronosGroup/OpenCL-Docs).
 Refer to `git log` or `git blame` to find relevant contributors to contact or loop in for reviews.